[Bjonnh.net]# _

 category posters

-Poster / Reviving NAPRALERT and Making It Ready For Improvement and New Challenges In Natural Products Chemistry and Pharmacognosy >
+Posters / Reviving NAPRALERT and Making It Ready For Improvement and New Challenges In Natural Products Chemistry and Pharmacognosy >

 NAPRALERT is a database on natural products, including data on the ethnobotany, chemistry, pharmacology, toxicology, and clinical trials.
 It was established in 1975 by the late Norman R. Farnsworth, at a time when computerized databases were just starting.
 It became web-accessible in 2005.
 Due to resource constraints, few enhancements were made to the existing database structure.
 Now, 10 years later, NAPRALERT faces the challenge of catching-up with other well-established resources.